KenKundert/inform/doc/index.rst

      - Converts many of the built-in Python data types into attractive, compact, and easy to read strings.

+   * - :ref:`render_bar desc`
+     - Generates a text bar whose width is controlled by a normalized value.

-   * - :ref:`sss desc`
+   * - :ref:`title_case desc`
-     - Prints stack trace, used when debugging code.
+     - Converts the initial letters in the words of a string to upper case while maintaining any letters that are already upper case, such as acronyms.

-   * - :ref:`vvv desc`
+   * - :ref:`truth desc`
-     - Print all variables that have given value, used when debugging code.
+     - Like plural, but for Booleans.

 One of the most used is *os_error*.
 It converts *OSError* exceptions into a simple well formatted string that can be used to describe the exception to the